-We need a clear, consistent voice when providing information to the public, media, shareholders, and unitholders.
+We need a clear, consistent voice when providing information to the public, media, and shareholders.
 It is, therefore, important that only authorized persons speak on behalf of the Company.
 You should not give the impression that you are speaking on behalf of the Company in any communication if you are not authorized to do so.
+Employees should never agree to participate in third-party advertising or offer a public endorsement of a third party on behalf of the Company without the prior express written permission of the Director, Communications.